Skip to main content

 Codehooks Studioโ€‹

-The Studio dashboard shows an overview of your application API traffic and details from the deployed REST API routes.
+The Studio dashboard shows an overview of your application API service traffic and details from the deployed REST API routes.
 Each API has examples from popular programming languages with easy copy to clipboard.

 Codehooks Studio data view